-India is often described as the Land of Gods, where you will find places of great religious significance every few hundred kilometers.
-One such holy and revered shrine dedicated to Goddess Shakti (Sati or Adi Parashakti) is Vaishno Devi Temple located among the Trikuta Mountains in Jammu and Kashmir.
+Vaishno Devi Temple is a famous shrine dedicated to Goddess Shakti (Sati or Adi Parashakti).
+It is located among the Trikuta Mountains in Jammu and Kashmir.
 The beloved shrine is visited by lakhs of pilgrims every year who brave harsh weather and a steep climb with true dedication and devotion to receive her blessings.

 Vaishno Devi Temple is actually a cave where the Goddess is worshiped in the form of a five feet rock having a three-headed peak.
 These three heads are locally known as Pindies, each representing the three holy forms of Goddess Shakti.
 The Pindi on the right of the devotee represents Goddess Mahakali, the central Pindi represents Goddess Mahalakshmi and the Pindi to the left represents Goddess Saraswati.